Your expert guide to exploring Maya ruins in Yucatán

 ➡️ Head to pueblo magico, Motul for the famous Mexican breakfast of Huevos Motuleños with a side-order of local history.

-Hotel Recommendation in Izamal
+Hotel recommendation in Izamal

 ⭐️ There are a few good hotels in and around Izamal.